teledyne-e2v/gst-fpscounter/README.md

-# gst-whitebalance
+# gst-fpscounter

 # Version 1.0

 # About

-A Gstreamer plugin to control the white balance of the Optimum color module.
+A Gstreamer plugin to display the FPS of the pipeline

 # Dependencies